-The Office of Judicial Affairs and Commuter Student Services provides students with a list of offcampus housing opportunities.
-This list contains apartment and room rental availability throughout the surrounding area.
-The list contains a brief description of the unit including information www.esu.edu Student Life 49 on rental charge and utilities.
+Residence Life and Housing provides students with a list of off-campus housing opportunities.
+This list contains apartment and room rental availability throughout the surrounding area as well as a brief description of the unit.
+The list contains a brief description of the unit including information on rental charge and utilities.
 The rooms/units listed are not inspected by the university and the university does not represent the landlord or tenant.
-The Office of Commuter Students acts only as a clearinghouse for this information.
+The Residence Life and Housing Office acts only as a clearinghouse for this information.